ronkorving/presentations/AUTHORING.md

 3. Run `npm run new` to start the wizard for new presentations.
 4. You can always change the information you provided by editing `info.json` or renaming the presentation folder.
 5. Author your presentation in your newly created presentation folder.
-6. After any changes, run `npm run index` to update `index.html` of the root of this repository to include all
+6. After any changes, run `npm run index` to ensure all presentations and their information are up to date in the list on `/index.html`.

 ## Structure and Syntax